 Successful ITE EAE applicants will be given conditional offers.
 These offers will be automatically confirmed when the applicants meet the subject-specific minimum entry requirements of respective courses after the release of the GCE N- or O-Level examination or ITE Nitec results.
-Successful students enrolled via the EAE will commence their training in ITE when the academic year commences in January (for Nitec students) or April (for Higher Nitec students).
+Successful students enrolled via the EAE will commence their training in ITE when the academic year commences in January (for Nitec and 3-year Higher Nitec students) or April (for 2-year Higher Nitec students).

 The ITE EAE is primarily targeted